 Fair Share Voting gives fair shares of power.
 Inclusive yet fast, it won't let one person block action.
 It is cooperative, not consensual or adversarial.
 It is less about blocking rivals, more about attracting allies.
 Its ballot guides a voter to limit and prioritize projects.
-Its tally weighs dozens of desires, of varied cost and priority, from dozens of intersecting groups.
+Its tally finds the collective priorities for the intersecting interest groups.
 We may modify our FSV results through our usual process.